jh-min/importsav/README.md

 github install jh-min/importsav
 ```

-Current version of `importsav` is also available on SSC archive.
+Current version of `importsav` is *not* available on SSC archive yet, it will be soon updated.
 ```
 ssc install importsav , replace
 ```